-- Streamlining regulations for community-based providers so that they can feed children year-round.
+- Streamline regulations for community-based providers so they can feed children year-round.

-- Aligning the area eligibility requirement for summer feeding and educational programs to allow more learning programs to offer meals in the summer.
+- Align the area eligibility requirement for summer feeding and educational programs to allow more learning programs to offer meals in the summer.

-- Providing a grocery card to families with children who are low-income when schools are closed (e.g. during the summer, extended school breaks, and unexpected school closures) to supplement their household food budgets.
+- Provide a Summer Electronic Benefits Transfer (EBT) grocery card to families with children eligible for free and reduced-price school meals during the summer months and when schools are closed to supplement their household food budgets.

-- Allowing kids to consume meals off-site, which would enable communities to adopt innovative program models to reach children who lack access to a summer feeding site.
+- Allow kids to consume meals off-site, which would enable communities to adopt innovative program models to reach children who lack access to a summer feeding site.